 - In AKIRA, the Fall of Tokyo, triggered by the awakening of the title character's incredible psionic abilities.

 - Cowboy Bebop has the Gate Disaster, which left Earth a ruin that is constantly bombarded by asteroids.
 Several one-off characters are connected to it, as well as Faye.

 - The Seven Realms Series gives us The Breaking.
-At first kept very ambiguous, its eventually explained (in much detail) that many millennia ago, The Demon King kidnapped princess Hanalea and subsequently performed an act of dark magic that caused a series of natural disasters to sweep the whole of the Seven Realms.
-Unluckily for him, Hanalea was a Badass Princess that eventually brought him down.
+At first kept very ambiguous, it's eventually explained (in much detail) that many millennia ago, The Demon King kidnapped Princess Hanalea and subsequently performed an act of dark magic that caused a series of natural disasters to sweep the whole of the Seven Realms.
+Unluckily for him, Hanalea eventually brought him down.
 Or so the people come to believe...
-Anyway, fast forward ten thousand years, and street rat Han Alister gets ahold of the Demon King's amulet.
+Anyway, fast forward ten thousand years, and street rat Han Alister gets a hold of the Demon King's amulet.

 - The Sixty Minute War in Mortal Engines.